SocialBeats/.github/CONTRIBUTING.md

 First of all we want to make it clear that this is a project for the subject `Fundamentos de Ingeniería de Software para Sistemas Cloud` from [Cloud, Data Engineering  and IT Management Master from University Of Seville](https://www.master.us.es/ingsof/).

-Thank you for your interest in contributing to **socialbeats**.
+Thank you for your interest in contributing to **Socialbeats**.
 We love receiving contributions and are excited that you want to be part of this project.
 However, we want to inform you that **contributions will only be accepted starting in February 2026**.

 ## 🗓️ **When can you contribute?**